miftahDB/miftahdb/README.md

 Sets multiple key-value pairs in the database with optional expirations.

 - **Parameters**:
-  - `entries`: An array of objects containing key, value, and optional expiresAt.
+  - `entries`: An array of objects containing key, value, and optional expiresAt date as a Date object or number of milliseconds.
 - **Returns**:
-  - The result of the operation, which includes a boolean indicating whether the operation was successful or an error if the operation failed.
+  - The result of the operation, includes a boolean indicating whether the operation was successful or an error if the operation failed.

 ```javascript
 db.multiSet([